serjbarhatov/my-second-monolith/README.md

-# Installing TypeScript

-This is a skeleton app for people who want to use TypeScript in ExpressJS.
-A docker-compose file is included for those who want to run it in a container.

-You don't have to use the docker-compose file if you're fine with installing NodeJS and NPM locally.
-Feel free to delete it if that's the case.

 ## Prerequisites
 Make sure you have [NodeJS](https://nodejs.org/en/download/) installed (preferably the LTS version).
 This will also install `npm`.
 For Windows users you might consider [Chocolaty](https://chocolatey.org) and for Mac users obviously [Brew](https://brew.sh).
 These are both package managers that will help you install and update all kinds of packages via the CLI.
 Highly recommended.